-The processing of the run-of-mine coal at TRM generates fine and course refuse waste streams.
-The fine and course refuse are disposed of in the two onsite refuse impoundments.
-The coarse refuse is used to construct the impoundments' embankments and the fine refuse is pumped to the pool areas created by the embankments.
-Additional permitting will be required to expand the refuse impoundments.
-The expansion areas will be constructed on controlled land adjacent to the existing refuse impoundments.
-In conjunction with the expansion area, the refuse impoundments may be increased by employing upstream construction methods.
+The processing of the run-of-mine coal at Hamilton generates fine and coarse refuse waste streams.
+The fine and coarse refuse are disposed of in the two onsite refuse impoundments.
+The coarse refuse is used to construct the impoundment embankments, and the fine refuse is pumped to the pool areas created by the embankments.
+One impoundment is near design capacity, while the remaining impoundment serves as the primary source of refuse disposal.
+Storage capacity of the primary impoundment may be increased by employing upstream construction methods.
+Additional permitting will be required for an additional impoundment or possible expansion to the primary impoundment.
+All expanded or newly developed areas are constructed on controlled land adjacent to the existing refuse impoundments.